-See Clock Distribution section for details on both a fine (analog) and coarse (digital) delay for phase adjustment of the clock outputs.
+The clock distribution section includes both a fine (analog) and coarse (digital) delay for phase adjustment of the clock outputs.

-The fine (analog) delay allows a nominal 25-ps step size and range from 0 to 475 ps of total delay.
+The fine (analog) delay allows a nominal 25 ps step size and range from 0 to 475 ps of total delay.
 Enabling the analog delay adds a nominal 500 ps of delay in addition to the programmed value.
 When adjusting analog delay, glitches may occur on the clock outputs being adjusted.
-Analog delay may not operate at frequencies above the minimum-ensured maximum output frequency of 1536 MHz.
+Analog delay may not operate at frequencies above the minimum-specified maximum output frequency of 1536 MHz.

 The coarse (digital) delay allows a group of outputs to be delayed by 4.5 to 12 clock distribution path cycles in normal mode, or from 12.5 to 522 VCO cycles in extended mode.
 The delay step can be as small as half the period of the clock distribution path by using the CLKoutX_HS bit provided the output divide value is greater than 1.
-For example, a 2-GHz VCO frequency without the use of the VCO divider results in 250 ps coarse tuning steps.
+For example 2 GHz VCO frequency without using the VCO divider results in 250 ps coarse tuning steps.
 The coarse (digital) delay value takes effect on the clock outputs after a SYNC event.